Zious11/vegas/nfl-betting-method-draftkings-first-las-vegas.md

 ---

 ## Step-By-Step Vegas Playbook
-1. DraftKings-first: Create and fund a DraftKings Sportsbook account in a DK-legal state (see DK legal states page).
-When in Las Vegas, also create/fund local NV apps (Circa, Westgate, Caesars/WH, BetMGM, STN, South Point, Boyd) for on-the-ground execution.
+1. DraftKings/FanDuel-first: Create and fund DraftKings and FanDuel accounts in their legal states (see DK/FD legal states pages).
+When in Las Vegas, also create/fund local NV apps (Circa, Westgate, Caesars/WH, BetMGM, STN, South Point, Boyd) for on-the-ground execution; optional retail FanDuel at Fremont.
 2. Define bankroll and unit size; choose fractional Kelly for strongest edges.
-3. Build an odds screen with DraftKings as your primary price.
-When in NV, replicate or improve the DK price at local books before executing.
+3. Build an odds screen with DK/FD as your primary prices.
+When in NV, replicate or improve the DK/FD price at local books before executing.
-4. Early week: Only bet openers with clear model/info edge; prefer DK execution when geolocated in a DK state; otherwise execute locally in NV at equal/better price.
+4. Early week: Only bet openers with clear model/info edge; prefer DK/FD execution when geolocated in a DK/FD state; otherwise execute locally in NV at equal/better price.
 5. Mid-week: React to injury reports; prioritize props/derivatives where books lag.
-Use DK where legal; in NV, mirror DK value locally.
+Use DK/FD where legal; in NV, mirror DK/FD value locally.
-6. Gameday −90 min: Move fast on inactives; hit stale props/totals/sides before market catches up (prefer DK if in a DK state, otherwise NV local books).
+6. Gameday −90 min: Move fast on inactives; hit stale props/totals/sides before market catches up (prefer DK/FD if in a DK/FD state, otherwise NV local books).
 7. Teasers: Only classic Wong legs crossing 3 & 7 and only at fair pricing (near −120 and favorable push rules).
-Shop DK and NV locals; skip if modern pricing removes edge.
+Shop DK/FD and NV locals; skip if modern pricing removes edge.
 8. Live: Limit to breaks; accept small limits; avoid chasing suspended/steaming markets.
-Prefer DK live when within a DK-legal state; otherwise use NV locals.
+Prefer DK/FD live when within a DK/FD-legal state; otherwise use NV locals.
-9. Track CLV for every bet; aim to beat the close consistently (use DK close as your primary benchmark when available).
+9. Track CLV for every bet; aim to beat the close consistently (use DK/FD close as your primary benchmark when available).
 10. Record deposits/withdrawals, stakes, prices, CLV deltas, results for audit/tax and process improvement.
 11. Weekly review: Reallocate toward markets where your CLV is positive; trim what you can’t beat.